vanilla/docs/content/help/addons/advanced-editor/index.md

 ### Changing A Post's Body Alignment
 ![Alignment](https://images.v-cdn.net/docs/AE_Alignment.PNG)

 These familiar buttons allow users to align text within their post to the left, center, or to the right, depending on their need or preference.
+Alignment cannot be adjusted when using Markdown, so these buttons wont appear if Advanced Editor is set to that format.

 ### HTML View
 ![HTML View Toggle](https://images.v-cdn.net/docs/AE_HTMLView.PNG)